Deci-AI/super-gradients/documentation/source/optimizers.md

 But if you implement them, it will be taken into account by the Trainer just like with any other SuperGradients model.

 #### Example
-Let's imagine that you have your own custom model and that you want work with a different learning rate on the backbone.
+Assuming that you have your own custom model and that you want work with a different learning rate on the backbone.

 You first need to implement the `initialize_param_groups` and `update_param_groups` accordingly.